-- Give your vehicle registration number, your name and address, and obtain the those of the other party;
+- Give your vehicle registration number, your name and address, and obtain those of the other party.

-- Draw a quick sketch of the accident scene, location, road surface and damaged vehicles, noting skid or other marks and debris on the road
+- Take pictures or Draw a quick sketch of the accident scene, position of vehicles, location, road surface and damaged vehicles, noting skid marks or other marks and debris on the road.

-- Jot down the colour and make of the vehicle and the number of passengers.
+- Jot down the colour, registration and make of the vehicle and the number of passengers.

-- If possible, take photographs of the scene.
+- If possible, take photographs of the scene and vehicles.

 - Obtain names and addresses of any witnesses.

 - If you have been involved in a hit and run accident, call the Police immediately.
 A hit and run - or untraced driver - does not necessarily mean where the vehicle fails to stop.
 Even if the driver stops, assesses the circumstances and then disappears that too is categorised as an untraced driver.

 - Do get medically examined.
 Make an appointment to see your GP or, go to casualty.